paulmasri/Qt6-CMake-QML/README.md

 The app bundle will be in the build directory `Qt6-CMake-QML_x64.appxbundle` Double-click this to open the installer.
 Assuming you've correctly created the private certificate key and the signing step worked this should allow you to install the app.

+### Don't need a bundle?

+If you only need a single package rather than a bundle, set `APP_BUNDLE`: `OFF`.
+This will skip the bundle step and will sign the package instead.